-All funding decisions made on research applications received by Diabetes UK are informed by external peer review, followed by review and recommendations from an expert and external Research Committee and Funding Panel.
-This is to ensure that only research of the highest standard is supported by Diabetes UK.
+All funding decisions made on research applications we receive are informed by external peer review, followed by review and recommendations from an expert and external Research Committee and Funding Panel.
+This is to ensure that only research of the highest standard is supported by us.

 In addition to this, we commit to ensuring that our activities have the maximum possible benefit for people with diabetes.
 It is with this in mind that we include people affected by diabetes in our research funding decisions.